xyrotype/xyrotype/_posts/2026-04-16-spotify-premium-gw.md

 ​**HOW TO ENTER**

-​1.
-First off: Scroll down to the submission form.
+​Scroll down to the submission form.
-2. ​Complete the Intel: Fill in your Name, Discord ID, and Email.
+1. ​Complete the Intel: Fill in your Name, Discord ID, and Email.
-3. Set a Passkey: You're required to set a passkey of 6 digits and save it for future.
+2. Set a Passkey: You're required to set a passkey of 6 digits and save it for future.
 You'll be asked for it if you're picked for the winner. **This is important.**
-4. ​Generate your Submission ID: Once you hit submit, a unique **Submission ID** will appear on your screen.
+3. ​Generate your Submission ID: Once you hit submit, a unique **Submission ID** will appear on your screen.
-5. ​Save your ID: Take a screenshot or save the oken somewhere else.
+4. ​Save your ID: Take a screenshot or save the oken somewhere else.
 You'll be asked for this ID if you are picked the winner. **This one is also important.**

 ​**THE PROCESS**